EIP-7928 - Block-Level Access Lists

 Smaller than current worst-case calldata blocks.

 An empirical analysis has been done here.
+An updated analysis for a 60 million block gas limit can be found here.

 Asynchronous Validation